-Kazakhstan is a unique region, where at the moment there is a process of mutual influence and interpenetration of (possibly partial mixing) of Turkic languages, belonging to different classification groups within the Turkic family (Kipchak, Karluk, Oguz, Sayan-Altai).
+Kazakhstan is a unique region, where processes of mutual influence and interpenetration (or, possibly, even of partial mixing) of Turkic languages belonging to different classification groups within the Turkic family (Kipchak, Karluk, Oguz, Sayan-Altai) are under go.
 According to the results of the Kazakh national census of 2009, representatives of 26 Turkic ethnic groups live there.
-The mentality of ethnic groups living in Kazakhstan, combined with a sound public policy, allowed to form a specific culture of non-conflictual behavior in a heterogeneous society.
-As a result, the cultural and linguistic diversity in independent Kazakhstan has become a factor for no separation and disintegration of society, but on the contrary, promote its enrichment and successful sustainable development.
+The mentality of ethnic groups living in Kazakhstan combined with well-balanced national politics, allowed to form a specific culture of non-conflicted behavior in this heterogeneous society.
+As a result, the cultural and linguistic diversity in independent Kazakhstan has not become a factor for separation and disintegration of society, but on the contrary, it promotes its enrichment and successful sustainable development.